 Since extensive PAUT data already exists for these coupons, only RT inspections will be performed in Task 1.
-Two RT inspection vendors will be contracted to perform single and three-shot radiographs of each weld coupon.
+Two RT inspection vendors will be contracted to perform single and three shot radiographs of each weld coupon.
 This will be a blind study as the inspection vendors will have no prior knowledge of the defects imbedded in each coupon.
 RT results will be compared with the previously provided PAUT data to assess sensitivity to detecting various flaw types and flaw locations.
-The outcome of this task will allow a direct comparison of detection sensitivity between RT and conventional PAUT for various flaw types and locations.
-However, the project will not produce probability of detection (POD) or sizing accuracy data.
+The outcome of this task will allow a direct comparison of detection sensitivity between RT and conventional PAUT for various flaw types and locations, and develop a relative comparison of the probability of detection for the various NDE methods.
 Based on the results, informed guidance can be offered on inspection methodologies that should be considered for dissimilar metal welds.
-Further work could be performed to produce actual POD and sizing accuracy data and to establish improved inspection protocols and standards.